esmnext/esmx/examples/docs/src/en/api/core/render-context.md

 ---
-titleSuffix: Gez Framework Rendering Context API Reference
+titleSuffix: Esmx Framework Rendering Context API Reference
-description: Detailed documentation of the RenderContext core class in the Gez framework, including rendering control, resource management, state synchronization, and routing control, helping developers achieve efficient server-side rendering.
+description: Detailed documentation of the RenderContext core class in the Esmx framework, including rendering control, resource management, state synchronization, and routing control, helping developers achieve efficient server-side rendering.
 head:
   - - meta
     - property: keywords
-      content: Gez, RenderContext, SSR, Server-Side Rendering, Rendering Context, State Synchronization, Resource Management, Web Application Framework
+      content: Esmx, RenderContext, SSR, Server-Side Rendering, Rendering Context, State Synchronization, Resource Management, Web Application Framework
 ---

 # RenderContext

-RenderContext is the core class in the Gez framework, responsible for managing the complete lifecycle of server-side rendering (SSR).
+RenderContext is the core class in the Esmx framework, responsible for managing the complete lifecycle of server-side rendering (SSR).
 It provides a comprehensive API to handle key tasks such as rendering context, resource management, and state synchronization:

 - **Rendering Control**: Manages the server-side rendering process, supporting scenarios like multi-entry rendering and conditional rendering
 - **Resource Management**: Intelligently collects and injects static resources like JS and CSS to optimize loading performance